 If you plan to stay for more than three working days, you must register your arrival with the SMS.
 You must also deregister with the SMS prior to departure.
 Failure to register properly can result in fines, arrest and/or deportation.
 If you are deported for these violations, authorities will bar your return to Turkmenistan for up to five years.

 Areas bordering Iran, Uzbekistan and Afghanistan, including the city of Dashoguz and areas of the Caspian coast, are restricted zones.
 You must obtain permission from the Government of Turkmenistan to travel to these areas.
 Submit applications to travel to these areas at least 10 working days before your intended date of travel.

 Health entry requirements

-You must produce a human immunodeficiency virus (HIV) test certificate if you intend to travel or reside in the Republic of Turkmenistan for longer than three months.
+You must produce a negative result on an HIV test certificate if you intend to remain in Turkmenistan for longer than three months.

 Children and travel

 Learn about potential entry requirements related to yellow fever (vaccines section).